-'Equipment' includes, but is not limited to, seeders, harvesters, threshers, storage equipment, transport equipment (e.g. bags, containers, trucks), clothing, footwear and tools.
+'Equipment' includes, but is not limited to, seeders, harvesters, tents, threshers, transport equipment (e.g. bags, containers, trucks), clothing, footwear and tools.

 'Extreme Weather' includes, but is not limited to, fires, flooding, cyclones or torrential rain, that could disperse GMOs or affect the licence holder's ability to comply with licence conditions.